- Our Sustainability; Our Future

 The resort accommodation is being thoughtfully hand crafted out of the white coral - black river rock cliffs and expansive forest land.
 This integration, with sporting and leisure facilities will reach its full potential over the years as we continue to grow with our environment.

 The build follows passive design principles by capturing the cooling ocean breezes to draw out all the stored heat energy from thermal mass construction via built-in internal air ducts.
-Glass doors and tinted windows are positioned to encourage usage of daylight for interior lighting instead of electricity although all lighting in the resort is 12volt and stainless screen mesh to allow air circulation without compromising security.
+Glass doors and tinted windows are positioned to encourage usage of daylight for interior lighting instead of electricity although all lighting in the resort is 12volt and stainless screen mesh to allow air circulation without compromising privacy.
 Trees planted to provide shade to buildings and people is a priority.
 The use of earth friendly materials is used in construction wherever available.